 You also never know what weed purchased on the street could be cut with or laced with, and it’s better to purchase your weed from a coffeeshop with a good reputation.

 Sometimes, these dealers can try to force you to purchase their drugs.
 If this is the case, try to get away as quickly as possible and alert the police.
 It’s likely that these drugs are not what they say they are.

-Furthermore, be aware of the many stands and roadside stalls offering discounted marijuana cookies and confections.
-It is very likely that there is no marijuana in these at all.
+Furthermore, be aware of the many stands and roadside stalls offering discounted cannabis cookies and confections.
+It is very likely that there is no cannabis in these at all.
 There are many people that will try to take advantage of tourists.